JuliaGtk/Gtk4.jl/docs/src/manual/canvas.md

 # Drawing with Cairo

 !!! note "Example"
-    The code on this page can be found in "canvas.jl" in the ["examples" subdirectory](https://github.com/JuliaGtk/Gtk4.jl/tree/main/examples).
+    The code below can be found in "canvas.jl" in the ["examples" subdirectory](https://github.com/JuliaGtk/Gtk4.jl/tree/main/examples).

 Cairo based drawing can be done on Gtk4.jl's `GtkCanvas` widget, which is based on GTK's `GtkDrawingArea`.
 The canvas widget comes with a backing store (a Cairo image surface).
 You control what is drawn on this backing store by defining a `draw` function: